gildas-lormeau/zip.js/docs/interfaces/ZipDirectoryEntryExportOptions.md

 #### Remarks

-The entries are then written one after another, so concurrent calls to [ZipWriter#add](../classes/ZipWriter.md#add) compress one entry at a time and use a single web worker.
-Set [ZipWriterConstructorOptions#bufferedWrite](ZipWriterConstructorOptions.md#bufferedwrite) to `true` to compress them concurrently while still keeping the order, at the cost of buffering each entry until the previous ones are written.
+The entries are then written one after another, but concurrent calls to [ZipWriter#add](../classes/ZipWriter.md#add) still compress
+concurrently: one entry is written directly into the zip file while the others are buffered until it is their turn, i.e. [ZipWriterConstructorOptions#bufferedWrite](ZipWriterConstructorOptions.md#bufferedwrite) is set automatically for them.

 #### Default Value